 Public Knowledge was a collaborative, multifaceted project that promoted public dialogue among a dynamic network of partners on the cultural impact of urban and technological change in the San Francisco Bay Area, and the stakes involved in surviving, resisting, adapting to and attempting to shape these changes.
-Public Knowledge was led by SFMOMA in collaboration with the San Francisco Public Library, and was funded by a generous grant from the National Endowment for the Humanities.
+Public Knowledge operated from 2017 through 2019, and was led by SFMOMA in collaboration with the San Francisco Public Library.
+Public Knowledge was funded by a generous grant from the National Endowment for the Humanities.

 Our collaborators—including artists, librarians, and community partners—researched and created relevant, accessible and imaginative experiences for museumgoers and library patrons that nurtured a culture of inquiry and fostered public participation on key questions related to the profound shifts taking place in San Francisco.
 Public Knowledge comprised their contributions, including thought-provoking projects led by contemporary artists from near and far; free talks, discussions, performances and creative workshops; and interviews and essays from The Stacks, our online publication.

 Public Knowledge considered two interrelated questions: How is the current wave of urban change reshaping the culture of the Bay Area and beyond?
 And what is the relationship between urban change and knowledge in the digital age?

 The Changing City

 The rapid growth of the technology industry in San Francisco and the wider Bay Area has led to increasing inequality, hyper-gentrification, the privatization of public resources, new forms of exclusion and the rapid remaking of the urban environment.
 Public Knowledge provided opportunities for community members to work with humanities scholars and artists to interpret these changes and explore how community-based cultural activity and public life can be sustained or rebuilt.

 Knowledge in the Digital age